PaloAltoNetworks/terraform-ansible-intro/docs/configuration.md

 $ git clone https://github.com/PaloAltoNetworks/terraform-ansible-intro
 ```

 Change into the lab directory and run the lab configuration script.
 This will install the Terraform binary and the Ansible package.
+This may take a few minutes to complete.

 ```bash
 $ cd terraform-ansible-intro